 3. Check with your oxygen supplier to see how it will deal with COVID-19.
 It’s important to ensure that your routine oxygen needs will be met.

-4. Establish a COVID-19 hygiene routine for people entering home (i.e using hand sanitizer, handwashing, etc.), but try to avoid contact with others as much as possible especially if COVID-19 outbreak is identified in your community.
+4. Establish a COVID-19 hygiene routine for people entering home (i.e using hand sanitizer, handwashing, etc.), and avoid contact with others who are sick.

 5. If home health nurses or aides assist you with household tasks, ask what steps they are taking to ensure prevention practices are in place.